-Another very fundamental difference in our approach to equality is that, as I understand it, in the United States, the Equal Protection Clause is violated only by statutes which discriminate on their face, or where an intention to discriminate can be demonstrated.
-Thus, your Supreme Court has held that an enactment that happens to discriminate against pregnant profession faces a serious image crisis.
+Clearly, when the general public views us as bloodsuckers who deserve to be eaten by dinosaurs, it is time to acknowledge that our profession faces a serious image crisis.
 Couple this with a judicial system that is seen by many litigants as slow, inefficient, and expensive, and it becomes clear that we must act quickly and decisively to improve both our justice system and our profession's image.
 That your college is very aware of these problems is illustrated by the fact that previous speakers, such as Ambassador Sol Linowitz and the president of the Canadian Bar Association, Tom Heintzman, have spoken about them, as well as by the fact that a workshop was devoted to the subject.